7 Ways to Grow the Ultimate Tomato Crop

 Tomatoes are the bright red gems of veggie gardens.
 In a salad or sandwich or on its own, a fresh slice of sweet goes a long way.
 Up your grow game with these tomato tips from the National Garden Bureau.
+This nonprofit has evolved since its Victory Garden efforts during World War II.
+Today, it educates and inspires green thumbs to grow their best gardens.

-1. Plant in Direct Sunlight
+1. Plant Tomatoes in Direct Sunlight

 Set yourself up for success by making sure tomatoes are planted in a space that receives a lot of direct sunlight.
 “They can get by with six hours of sun but, ideally, eight hours or more is best,” says Diane Blazek, executive director of the National Garden Bureau.
 “Less than eight hours of sunlight results in fewer and smaller fruits.”
 Warm weather is important, too.
 Until nighttime temperatures reach 55 degrees, hold off on planting.
 (Read more: The Top 10 Best Tomatoes to Grow)